Japanese Cultural Center of Hawaii: Okage Sama De: I am what I am because of you

 The main exhibit at the Japanese Cultural Center of Hawaii is called "Okage Sama De: I am what I am because of you".
 It opened in 1995 and shows the history of Japanese immigration to Hawaii from 1868 to present.
-The exhibit begins by showcasing values that the issei immigrants brought with them, then moves on to depictions of plantation life, picture brides, World War II, the 442nd and 100th Battalion.
+The exhibit begins by showcasing values that the issei immigrants brought with them, then moves on to depictions of plantation life, picture brides, World War II, the 100th Battalion and 442nd.
 There is a theater in the middle of the exhibit showing short documentaries produced by the Center.
 The exhibit then finishes with a section on post-war life in Hawaii.

 It has held several travelling exhibits, such as the Go For Broke National Education Center's "Courage and Compassion: Our Shared Story of the Japanese American WWII Experience".

-After the closure of the Ellison Onizuka Space Center in Kona, some of Onizuka's memorabilia that were on display there, including a moon rock, were put on display in the Japanese Cultural Center's exhibit.
+After the closure of the Ellison Onizuka Space Center in Kona, some of Onizuka's memorabilia that were on display there, including a Moon rock, were put on display in the Japanese Cultural Center's exhibit.